albinsalazar/mln-project/tool/README.md

 # Tool

-The **overview** of the tool and the currently implemented features can be found here: [overview.ipynb](overview.ipynb).

-See [gillespy-kappa-comparison.md](kappa/gillespy-kappa-comparison.md) for a comparison of Kappa and Gillespy simulation of the toy example.
+See [overview.pdf](overview.pdf) for a summary of the currently implemented features in the tool.

 **v0.2.1** - completely rewrote the Gillespy2 parser, which is now maintainable and uses the simpler **.mln** language compared to **.ste**.